DevSallSa/ansible/README.md

 This is my personal ansible automation process made with long night, tears, blood (yes) and some holidays sacrificed.
-> :warning: This ansible repo is mainly for Ubuntu based system (Ubuntu, Pop_OS!, etc...)

 > :warning: Don't try to run my ansible config blindly.
 It'll prompt an error.
 See GOAL section

+> :warning: This ansible repo is mainly for Ubuntu based system (Ubuntu, Pop\_OS!, etc...).

+> It's a little Pop\_OS! centric but I'll add more distro/OS later

 We avoid to automate specific configuration like:
 - DisplayLink => for docking station which support displaylink